Persistent memory for AI agents

 These are not decorative metrics.
 They measure whether the system can recover the right history and support correct final answers under long-horizon memory conditions.

-$0 Retrieval Cost
+$0 Retrieval cost

 Zero LLM calls at retrieval time.
 Memory stays local, lightweight, and out of the prompt until it matters.